 Double Fold Blepharoplasty Recovery Immediately after Surgery

-In the anesthesia recovery area, you awaken from sedation, while monitored by our nursing staff.
+In the anesthesia recovery area, patients awaken from sedation while monitored by our nursing staff.
 Double Fold Blepharoplasty is an outpatient procedure.
-You will go home shortly after the effects of the anesthetic have worn off, accompanied by friends/family.
+Patients go home shortly after the effects of the anesthetic have worn off, accompanied by friends/family.

 Double Fold Blepharoplasty Recovery at Home

-At home, you should try to rest and relax as much as possible.
-You may do non-strenuous activities, but should avoid straining your eyes by watching television, or reading.
-To help decrease swelling and bruising around the eyes, sleep in a reclining chair, or use multiple pillows to keep your head elevated.
-Pain is typically mild, but your eyes may be sensitive to bright light over the first few days.
+At home, patients should try to rest and relax as much as possible.
+You may perform non-strenuous activities, but should avoid straining your eyes by watching television, or reading.
+To help decrease swelling and bruising around the eyes, sleep in a reclining chair, or use multiple pillows to keep the head elevated.
+Pain is typically mild, but the eyes may be sensitive to bright light over the first few days.
 Dr. Tong will prescribe medication that can be used during this time.
-You will have some bruising that lasts 5-7 days.
+There is usually some mild bruising that lasts 5-7 days.

-Your first appointment with Dr. Tong occurs one week after surgery to have stitches removed.
-The majority of patients return work (non-strenuous) at 7-10 days, or sooner if you do not mind the bruising.
+The first appointment with Dr. Tong occurs one week after surgery to have stitches removed.
+The majority of patients return to work (non-strenuous) at 7-10 days, or sooner if the appearance of bruising is not an issue for you .
 Dr. Tong will likely allow you to start light exercise (e.g. walking) at 1 week after surgery.
 Avoid strenuous activity until 4-6 weeks after surgery.

 Things to Expect as you Heal from Double Fold Surgery

-The height of the folds will look slightly higher than expected initially.
-This occurs because there is swelling of the lids.
-The height settles to its natural position after a few weeks.
+Initially after Asian Blepharoplasty the eyelid creases will look slightly higher than expected .
+This occurs as a result of swelling, and the height will settle to its natural position after a few weeks.
+Asymmetry may also be seen initially for the same reasons.
 After the initial post-op visit, you will follow up with Dr. Tong at 6 weeks, 6 months, and one year after surgery.
 Post-op photos will also be taken at these visits.

-To learn more about how Dr. Tong can help you with Asian Blepharoplasty, set up a Double fold Blepharoplasty consultation with Dr. Tong by giving us a call at (416) 972-0999.
-You can also let us give you a call; just fill out our contact form and we will call you on the same or the next business day.
+To learn more about how Dr. Tong can help you with Asian Blepharoplasty in Toronto, schedule a Double Fold Blepharoplasty consultation with Dr. Tong by giving us a call at (416) 972-0999.
+You can also let us give you a call; just fill out our contact form and we will be in touch on the same or the next business day.
 No doctor’s referral is needed.

 See Dr. Tong’s work in our Asian Blepharoplasty before and after photos.